Sickle cell disease is a disease of the blood.

 get clogged.
 Some things can lead to a sickle cell crisis, like if a person gets too

-or doesn't drink enough liquids.
-Doctors and nurses can help by giving medicine to
+doesn't drink enough liquids.
+Doctors and nurses can help by giving medicine to make

 Because kids with sickle cell disease don't have enough normal red blood cells,